 Using the ranges given on the data sheet (FD 9000-5), assign a Water Velocity score based on the maximum velocity observed at the typical cross-section of stream or river as determined during the Physical/Chemical Characterization (FT 3001 section 2.10).
-Avoid areas immediately before or after snags or other material that restrict or enhance the velocity unless this is typical of the majority of the run.
+Avoid areas immediately before or after snags or other material that restrict or enhance the velocity unless this is typical of the 100 meter reach.
 Note that in the majority of Florida streams, velocities over 1 m/s are considered unusually high, and should be included in the “poor” category.
 An exception to this policy would be in narrow or shallow areas of streams with natural limestone bottoms, where velocities approaching 1 m/s may be normal and, thus, would be scored in the “optimal” category.
 Velocities 0.33 m/s or greater but less than 1 m/s shall receive a 20.

-The Habitat Smothering parameter is an assessment of sand and silte deposition onto what would otherwise be productive habitats.
+The Habitat Smothering parameter is an assessment of sand, silt, and/or algal deposition onto what would otherwise be productive habitats.
 Scoring is a two-step process.
 Assign a habitat smothering score as determined by the following two steps:

 First, determine if adequate stable pools are present.
 For large, wide rivers it may be more appropriate to base the estimate on the actual amount of smothering on the habitats rather than the number of pools.
 A pool is defined as an area where the depth is at least 2 times the prevailing depth and is expected to maintain that depth during variable water levels.
-A pool formed by a scouring high energy rain event would not be considered a stable pool.
+A pool formed by a scouring during a high energy rain event would not be considered a stable pool.

 A natural system should have 1 to 2 pools every 12 times the width of the stream.
 For example, a 3 meter wide stream should have at least 1 pool every 36 meters or a total of 3-6 pools per 100 meter reach (100m/36m = 2.8 segments).
-If there are no stable pools; i.e., the stream depth is nearly the same throughout the 100m reach, assign the score in the “poor” category.
+If there are no stable pools (i.e., the stream depth is nearly the same throughout the 100m reach), assign the score in the “poor” category.
 If there are minimal (less than 1 pool every 12 times the width) or shallow pools (a shallow pool is any pool where the depth is much less than 2 times the prevailing depth), score the stream in the “marginal” category.

 Pools should occur on the outside of curves in the stream and on the downstream side of large, woody debris.
 A score in the “suboptimal” or “optimal” categories should be assigned to a stream with adequate pools based on the percent smothering as described in 2.6.2 below.